 Why it waits. alpi is a personal, local-first agent; this whole axis is dead weight for a single owner who already trusts their own machine.
 It is also large and partly deployment-specific (a SIEM, an IdP, an object store the user already runs).

 Promotion condition.
 A concrete fleet/enterprise deployment asks for attributable, tamper-evident audit — or a compliance regime (SOC 2, HIPAA, PCI) is in scope for a real operator.
-Start with item 1 (actor attribution): it is cheap, useful even for a single power user, and a prerequisite for everything else.
+Finish direct local mutation coverage before claiming complete attribution; promote the external sink and human-bound identity work only when a real operator requires them.

 Listening-first notes